darthwalsh/expression/README.md

 Implementations of a simple calculator app using different programming languages.

-For more details for how the programs works, look in the [pseudocode] folder.
+For more details for how a program is expected to work, look at [pseudocode/logic].

+For running test cases or writing code, Visual Studio Code has build/test rules set up.

 ## Language